Simulating indefinite causal order with Rindler observers: Near-horizon geometry of a Schwarzschild black hole

-Coordinate $\rho$ is time-like and $\eta$ is space-like.
-Since $X^{2}-T^{2}=\rho^{2}\geq 0$, coordinates $(\rho,\eta)$ cover only part of $\mathcal{M}_{2}$ - the \textit{right Rindler wedge}.
-Rindler coordinates $(\rho,\eta)$ become singular at $\rho=0$ but, using the Minkowski coordinates $(T,X)$, one could analytically continue them from the right Rindler wedge to the whole Minkowski space.
-Similarly, in the case of a Schwarzschild black hole, we use Kruskal coordinates to make an analytic continuation of Schwarzschild coordinates $(t,r)$ across the horizon thus obtaining their maximal extension.
-The event horizon of a black hole, defined by $\rho=0$ as seen from (\ref{near horizon metric}), corresponds to the light cone $T=\pm X$, and near-horizon black hole geometry is $Rindler\times S^{2}$. \\[0.2cm] An observer at $r=const$ $(r\approx R_{S})$ in Schwarzschild metric corresponds to a uniformly accelerating observer with $\rho=const$ in the Rindler wedge, i.e. an observer in Minkowski space whose worldline is a hyperbola $X^{2}-T^{2}=\rho^{2}=const$, whose constant proper acceleration is given by
+{Since $x^{2}-t^{2}=\rho^{2}\geq 0$, coordinates $(\rho,\eta)$ cover only the part of $\mathcal{M}_{2}$ defined by $x\geq 0$ and $\vert t\vert\leq x$ - \emph{the right Rindler wedge}.} Rindler coordinates $(\rho,\eta)$ become singular at $\rho=0$ but, using the Minkowski coordinates $(t,x)$, one could analytically continue them from the R-wedge to the whole Minkowski space.
+Similarly, in the case of a Schwarzschild black hole, we use Kruskal coordinates to make an analytic continuation of {the} Schwarzschild coordinates $(t,r)$ across the horizon thus obtaining their maximal extension.
+The event horizon of a black hole, defined by $\rho=0$, corresponds to the light cone $t=\pm x$, and the near-horizon black hole geometry is $Rindler\times S^{2}$.
+An observer at $r=\rm{const.}$ $(r\approx R_{S})$ in Schwarzschild metric corresponds to a uniformly accelerating observer with $\rho=\rm{const.}$ in the right Rindler wedge, that is, an observer in Minkowski space whose worldline is a hyperbola $x^{2}-t^{2}=\rho^{2}=\rm{const.}$, and whose constant proper acceleration is given by

 {C\arabic{figure}}